Mizoram: Media and communication

 Mizoram's media is growing quickly.
 Internet access is average, and private television cable channels are popular.
 Doordarshan, the national television service of India provides terrestrial broadcasting services and All India Radio broadcast programmes related to the indigenous culture and local news.
 Broadband access is available.
 In addition to these, there are several websites in local dialects.
-Print journalism remains a popular news medium in Mizoram; local newspapers include Vanglaini and The Zozam Times.
+Print journalism remains a popular news medium in Mizoram; local newspapers include Vanglaini and Zalen.
 The Mizoram Post, an English-language daily newspaper published from Silchar (Assam) was the most circulated newspaper in Mizoram, in 2007.